mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 In a production environment, I would improve this process by:

-- Importing Microsoft Security Baselines where appropriate
+- Starting from an approved baseline such as Microsoft Security Baselines or CIS Benchmarks
-- Comparing settings against CIS or DISA STIG guidance
-- Separating baseline, role-specific, and exception GPOs
-- Testing baselines in a pilot OU before broad rollout
+- Testing baseline GPOs in a pilot OU before broad deployment
+- Using change control before modifying production Group Policy
-- Documenting GPO owners and review cycles
+- Documenting every configured setting and the business reason for it
-- Using change management for GPO updates
+- Using separate test, pilot, and production GPO rollout phases
-- Enabling GPO change monitoring
-- Reviewing firewall rules against application requirements
+- Reviewing exceptions for servers that require inbound firewall rules
+- Monitoring Group Policy changes through event forwarding or SIEM alerts
+- Using Group Policy backup before major changes
+- Defining GPO ownership and review frequency
-- Validating workstation baseline on an actual workstation object
+- Validating endpoint compliance on a recurring schedule
-- Using security filtering only when needed
-- Documenting rollback procedures for baseline changes
-- Exporting GPO backups for version control

 ---

 ## Lessons Learned

-This lab reinforced that endpoint hardening should be centralized and role-based.
+This lab reinforced that Group Policy baselines should be role-based, not one-size-fits-all.

-Workstations and servers should not automatically receive identical security settings.

-The biggest takeaway is that Group Policy baselines need both careful scoping and real validation.
-Creating a GPO is not enough.
-The policy must be linked to the correct OU, applied to the correct computer object, and confirmed with tools like `gpupdate` and `gpresult`.

-This lab also showed why OU design matters.
-Clean OU structure makes security baseline targeting easier and more reliable.
+Workstations and servers have different security needs, so separating their baselines makes the environment easier to manage, troubleshoot, and expand.

+The most important lesson is that configuration is not enough.
+Security baselines need validation. `gpupdate`, `gpresult`, and HTML reports provide evidence that policy was actually applied.

+This lab also reinforced the value of clean OU design.
+Group Policy becomes much easier to manage when computer objects are placed into the correct organizational containers.

 ---

 ## Outcome

-Lab 15 successfully created role-based Group Policy security baselines for workstation and server assets in the MRTG Active Directory environment.
+Lab 15 successfully implemented role-based Group Policy security baselines for workstation and server assets in the MRTG Active Directory environment.

 The lab confirmed:

-- Servers and Workstations OUs were created
+- Dedicated endpoint OUs were created
-- Workstation baseline GPO was created and linked
-- Server baseline GPO was created and linked
-- Workstation security controls were configured
+- Workstation and server baselines were separated
+- GPOs were linked to the correct OUs
-- Server security controls were configured
+- Security settings were configured through centralized policy
-- `MRTG-LOG01` was moved into the Servers OU
+- `MRTG-LOG01` was moved into the correct server OU
-- Group Policy was refreshed on `MRTG-LOG01`
+- Group Policy was refreshed successfully
-- `gpresult` confirmed the server baseline applied successfully
+- Applied server policy was validated with `gpresult`
-- An HTML Group Policy report was generated
+- HTML reporting was generated for evidence
-- Final checkpoints were created
+- Final checkpoints were created after validation

-The environment now supports centralized, role-based security baseline enforcement through Active Directory Group Policy.
+The environment now has a stronger foundation for centralized endpoint hardening and future policy-based security control enforcement.

 ---